 Unlike traditional metal keys, Sea Doo keys need to be programmed for a designated watercraft.
 They essentially work like most “push to start” cars.
 The problem is unlike with cars, a Sea Doo key can be a little tricky to replace.

-Most Sea Doo watercraft can have up to 8 different keys assigned to it at once.
-Owners with several watercraft often times take advantage of this by making their keys cross compatible for all of their machines.
-This eliminates some of the hassle of searching for different keys, and helps ensure there is always a backup key available.
+Most Sea Doo watercraft can have up to 8 different keys assigned to them at once.
+Owners with several watercraft often take advantage of this by making their keys cross-compatible for all of their machines.
+This eliminates some of the hassles of searching for different keys and helps ensure there is always a backup key available.

 The cost of a Sea Doo key replacement is going to vary depending on the model, the year, and the dealership.
 Most reasonable dealerships will charge between $25 and $50 for a replacement key.
 There are a few places that may charge less, and other places that may charge more.
 Some people end up paying as much as $150 for a replacement key.

 Some people choose to look for repair shops with aftermarket programmers to get replacement keys made.
 These shops use similar key programmers, so they can do just about everything that a dealership can.
 However, since they don’t have the same business costs as a dealership, they don’t have to charge the same price.
-Often times they charge less to replace a lost Sea Doo key than the actual dealership will.
-This isn’t a guaranteed, but often times it is the case.
+Often they charge less to replace a lost Sea Doo key than the actual dealership will.
+This isn’t guaranteed, but frequently it’s the case.

-It’s worth it to call several dealerships / repair shops before making any final decisions to not only make sure you can get a replacement, but to make sure you get a good price as well.
-This is the best way to prevent overpaying for Sea Doo key replacement.
-Simply calling one or two places isn’t enough.
-All the options should be weighed.
+It’s worth it to call several dealerships/repair shops before making any final decisions to not only make sure you can get a replacement but to make sure you get a good price as well.
+This is the best way to prevent overpaying for Sea Doo key replacements.

 For most people, getting a new key is as simple as bringing the watercraft to the dealership.
 However, it can sometimes be more complicated than that.
 These are a few reasons why you may have trouble getting a replacement, or why you may not get one at all.